Skip to content

 Lunch is traditional yudofu cuisine, featuring the silky tofu for which Kyoto is famous.

-The day ends in a riot of gorgeous colour as Kyoto’s geisha community perform the annual Miyako Odori – a dance spectacular accompanied by traditional music.
+The day ends in a riot of gorgeous colour as Kyoto’s geisha community performs the annual Miyako Odori – a spectacular dance accompanied by traditional music.

 Kyoto (The Celestine Kyoto Gion or similar)